 Steps:

-Clean your silver jewelry often, and clean it promptly after use.
 Silver that is frequently used rarely has tarnish problems.
 When tarnish is not yet present, or when it’s just beginning to develop, simply wash your silver in warm (not hot) water with a gentle, phosphate-free detergent.

-It’s a good idea to wash silver separately from your other dishes because metal sinks and utensils can scratch silver, and stainless steel can damage the finish if it comes into contact with your silver.
+silver separately from your other dishes because metal sinks and utensils can scratch silver, and stainless steel can damage the finish if it comes into contact with your silver.

 Avoid using rubber gloves when washing silver, as rubber corrodes silver.
-(Unlike the pictures you will see here, where rubber gloves were worn) Use a soft cloth to gently rub the silver clean, and dry promptly with a soft towel.
-Gently buff the shine into dull silver with a soft cotton cloth.
+(Unlike the pictures you will see here, where rubber gloves were worn) Use a soft cloth to gently rub the

 Prompt cleaning is especially important when the silver has been exposed to certain foods containing sulfur, or those which are acidic or salty.
 In particular, common foods such as table salt, eggs, some fruits, onions, mayonnaise, and vinegar are harmful to silver.
 When possible use a plastic or glass insert when serving these foods in serving dishes.
 In any case, wash your silver right away or at least rinse it well with warm water, and don’t leave silver sitting in dishwater that may contain traces of these foods.